-Housing, Parking and Directions
+Housing, Parking, & Directions

 Housing Guide provided by VeryApt

 This guide includes feedback & data from DC residents at large, but the ratings found on pages 2, 5, 10, etc. are direct & specific feedback from only GUSOM students.
-(Thank you to those students who participated in the housing survey!)

 Housing Guide provided by GUSOM Admissions

 This guide was created using data collected from current GUSOM students and circulated to incoming students to provide an overview of the GUSOM & DC area.

-For problems with your VSAS account, please contact at firstname.lastname@example.org or (202) 478-9878 Monday – Friday, 8am – 6pm Eastern Time
+For problems with your VSLO account, please email VSLO Support here or call (202) 478-9878 Monday – Friday, 8am – 6pm Eastern Time